 Internationally acclaimed conductor Gerard Schwarz is renowned for his emotionally compelling performances, innovative programming, and dedication to music education.
-He currently serves as Music Director of the All-Star Orchestra, Eastern Music Festival, Palm Beach Symphony, and Mozart Orchestra of New York, and holds esteemed titles as Conductor Laureate of the Seattle Symphony and Distinguished Professor of Music at the Frost School of Music, University of Miami.
-Schwarz is also the visionary behind the All-Star Orchestra television series, which has earned seven Emmy Awards and is used as a major educational tool on the Khan Academy platform, reaching millions of students globally.
+He currently serves as Music Director of the All-Star Orchestra, Palm Beach Symphony, and Frost Symphony Orchestra, and holds esteemed titles as Conductor Laureate of the Seattle Symphony and Distinguished Professor of Music at the Frost School of Music, University of Miami.
+Schwarz is also the visionary behind the Emmy Award–winning All-Star Orchestra television series, which is used as a major educational tool on the Khan Academy platform, reaching millions of students around the world.

 Highlights include: